-We will work to help people at risk be safe - and offer services to maximise their independence and support their freedom to choose.
+We will offer services to maximise people's independence and support the freedom to choose, helping people at risk be safe.

 All care and support will be personalised to the individual and directed by them over their life.
 It will be based on their own strengths and their connections with family, communities and professionals.